-Guidance and advice for those providing hotel and other accommodation in the UK.
+Guidance and advice for those providing hotel and other accommodation in England.

-People staying in accommodation that have symptoms of Covid-19
+People staying in accommodation that have symptoms of coronavirus (COVID-19)